rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 * Run `./x.py setup tools` before getting started.
 This will configure `x.py` with nice settings for developing rustdoc and other tools, including downloading a copy of rustc rather than building it.
+* Use `./x.py check` to quickly check for compile errors.
 * Use `./x.py build` to make a usable rustdoc you can run on other projects.
   * Add `library/test` to be able to use `rustdoc --test`.
+  * Add `--keep-stage 1` on subsequent runs to avoid rebuilding some things.
   * Run `rustup toolchain link stage2 build/$TARGET/stage2` to add a custom toolchain called `stage2` to your rustup environment.
 After running that, `cargo +stage2 doc` in any directory will build with